 Adromeda's release hype had zero time to simmer down and price cuts are already starting to pop up.

 Pre-orders are rarely a good idea and most PC gamers will tell you that it pays to wait a few months after a game's launch hype is over to get it at a much more reasonable price.
-Bizarrely, Mass Effect: Andromeda can be acquired at a 24 per cent discount already - despite the official European launch being umm, today.
+Bizarrely, Mass Effect: Andromeda can be acquired at a 24 per cent already - despite the official European launch being umm, today.

-Most of the discounts are targeted at the US and Canada, and owing to fairly mixed reviews we can most likely expect a torrent of price cuts for the rest of the globe in the near future as well.
+Most of the discounts are targeted at the US and Canada, and owing to fairly we can most likely expect a torrent of price cuts for the rest of the globe in the near future as well.

 GIF showing an animation glitch in Mass Effect: Andromeda